ElementsProject/lightning/doc/lightning-getinfo.7.md

 On success, an object with the following information is returned:

 - *id*: Hex-encoded public key of the node.
-It will represents the node on the public network.
+It represents the node on the public network.
 - *alias*: User-chosen node name, by default is calculated from the public key (node id).
 This is just for fun; the name can be anything and is not unique!
 - *color*: User-chosen node color as a hexadecimal string.
 Like the alias, this is just for fun.
 - *num_peers*: Number of peer connected.